-Increased incidence of ICP in patients with a mutation in the MRP2 (ABCC2) gene was demonstrated in several clinical studies, but the mechanism was unknown because MRP2 is considered as a transporter for biliary secretion of sulfate, and glucuronic acid-conjugated bile acids, mainly TCDA and LCA, which are minor in the whole bile acid pool.
-Previous studies rather excluded the contribution of MRP2 to the transport of unconjugated or taurine/glycine monoconjugated bile acids (Takikawa et al., 1991; Verkade et al., 1993), but the major limitation of these studies was the impossibility to analyze individual bile acids by sophisticated mass-spectrum analytical method.
+Increased incidence of ICP in patients with a mutation in the MRP2 (ABCC2) gene was demonstrated in several clinical studies, but the mechanism was unknown because MRP2 is considered the transporter for biliary secretion of sulfate, and glucuronic acid-conjugated bile acids, mainly TDCA and LCA, which are minor in the whole bile acid pool.
+Previous studies instead excluded the contribution of MRP2 to the transport of unconjugated or taurine/glycine monoconjugated bile acids (Takikawa et al., 1991; Verkade et al., 1993), but the major limitation of these studies was the impossibility of analyzing individual bile acids by sophisticated mass-spectrum analytical method.
 Only one recent study analyzed bile acids in MRP2-deficient animals by such a method and reported increased relative peak areas suggesting an increase in plasma concentrations of bile acids.
 The impact of this study was limited because absolute concentrations of individual acids were not measured.
-Implementation of the LC-MS method validated for quantification of 26 different bile acids in ORP2-deficient animals.
+Implementation of the LC-MS method validated for quantification of 26 different bile acids in our study changed the scope of detection and enabled our detailed analysis of individual bile acids in MRP2-deficient animals.

-The absence of MRP2 in our control TR rats was clearly associated with reduced net biliary secretion of bile acids, TMCA, and TCDCA.
+The absence of MRP2 in our control transport deficient rats was associated with reduced net biliary secretion of bile acids, TMCA, and TCDCA.
 This means that also dominant bile acids not conjugated with sulfate or glucuronic acid are substrates for MRP2.
 The second factor which may reduce the biliary secretion of bile acids in MRP2-deficient animals is increased efflux from hepatocytes to portal blood via increased MRP4 transporter, which shares substrates specificity with MRP2.
 Similar upregulation was previously reported also for MRP3 (Oswald et al., 2006; Gavrilova et al., 2007), another basolateral transporter with similar characteristics to MRP4.
-Finally, we detected repressed expression of Slcola4, a nonselective uptake transporter for bile acids at the basolateral membrane of hepatocytes (Zhang et al., 2013).
-Retention of bile acids was further confirmed by activation of adaptive response based on repression of CYP7A1.
-All these changes were regulated transcriptionally, therefore we focused on the analysis of the involved transcription factors.
+Finally, we detected repressed expression of Slco1a4, a nonselective uptake transporter for bile acids at the basolateral membrane of hepatocytes (Zhang et al., 2013).
+Retention of bile acids was further confirmed by activating adaptive response based on repression of CYP7A1.
+All these changes were regulated transcriptionally; therefore, we focused on the analysis of the involved transcription factors.
 The character of changes in MRPs suggested the involvement of the Constitutive androstane receptor (CAR) in this kind of regulation.
-Consequent analysis of target genes indeed confirmed that observed changes are related to significant activation of the Car-Nrf2 (Nuclear factor erythroid 2-related factor 2) pathway by cumulating bilirubin in control MRP2-deficient rats.
-Nrf2 plays a central role in antioxidative defense response, and activation of this protective pathway was confirmed by upregulation of its target genes mediating synthesis of glutathione and increasing liver content of glutathione.
-An important implication of this finding is that therapeutic activation of the Car-Nrf2 pathway, which demonstrated a protective effect in several liver pathologies may be a useful approach only in organisms with functional MRP2 transporter.
+Consequent analysis of target genes indeed confirmed that observed changes are related to significant activation of the CAR-NRF2 (Nuclear factor erythroid 2-related factor 2) pathway by cumulating bilirubin in control MRP2-deficient rats.
+NRF2 plays a central role in antioxidative defense response, and activation of this protective pathway was confirmed by upregulation of its target genes mediating synthesis of glutathione and increasing liver content of glutathione.
+An important implication of this finding is that therapeutic activation of the CAR-NRF2 pathway, which demonstrated a protective effect in several liver pathologies, may be a useful approach only in organisms with functional MRP2 transporter.